thanos-io/thanos/docs/components/compact.md

                            in bucket.
 0d - disables this retention -w, --wait               Do not exit after all compactions have been processed and wait for new work.
+      --block-sync-concurrency=20
+                           Number of goroutines to use when syncing block metadata from object storage.

 ```